apache/datafusion/dev/release/README.md

 ### Change Log

-We maintain `CHANGELOG.md` for each sub project so our users know what has been changed between releases.
+We maintain a `CHANGELOG.md` so our users know what has been changed between releases.

 The CHANGELOG is managed automatically using [update_change_log.sh](https://github.com/apache/arrow-datafusion/blob/master/dev/release/update_change_log.sh)

-This script creates a changelog using github PRs and issues based on the labels associated with them.
+This script creates a changelog using GitHub PRs and issues based on the labels associated with them.

 ## Prepare release commits and PR